-Dr. Tom Corringham is a postdoctoral research economist at the Scripps Institution of Oceanography, University of California San Diego.
+Dr. Tom Corringham is a staff research economist at Scripps Institution of Oceanography, UC San Diego.

-His research is focused on understanding the economic impacts of climate change and extreme weather events in California and the United States.
-His areas of specialization include catastrophic floods, wildfires, El Niño, atmospheric rivers, public health, and economics.
+His research is focused on understanding the economic impacts of climate change and extreme weather events.
+His areas of specialization include catastrophic floods, wildfires, atmospheric rivers, El Niño, water resources, agriculture, public health, and economics.

-Born in London England, Corringham received a BA and MA in philosophy, politics and economics from the University of Oxford, and a PhD in environmental economics from UCSD, where he lectured courses in micro and macroeconomics, and the Scripps Institution of Oceanography.
+Born in London England, Corringham received a BA in philosophy, politics and economics from the University of Oxford, and a PhD in environmental economics from UCSD and Scripps Institution of Oceanography.

 Corringham is affiliated with the Center for Western Weather and Water Extremes (CW3E), the California Nevada Climate Applications Program (CNAP), the Southwest Climate Adaptation Science Center (SWCASC), and the San Diego Supercomputer Center’s WIFIRE program.